Chaozhuang22/chaozhuang22.github.io/_pages/featured.md

   - image_path: /assets/images/flow-channel/deformation.gif
     alt: "Microfluidic Fluid-Structure Interaction"
     title: "Microfluidic Fluid-Structure Interaction Modeling"
-    excerpt: "- The tutorial provides a detailed COMSOL setup for fluid-structure interaction modeling, simulating the deformation of a microfluidic channel under constant flow rate.<br />- The model can be extended to study channel deformation by different vapors, offering potential as a viscosity sensor and aiding in experimental flow measurement validation."
+    excerpt: "The tutorial provides a detailed COMSOL setup for fluid-structure interaction modeling, simulating the deformation of a microfluidic channel under constant flow rate.
+The model can be extended to study channel deformation by different vapors, offering potential as a viscosity sensor and aiding in experimental flow measurement validation."
     url: "https://chaozhuang22.github.io/fea/flow-channel/"
     btn_label: "Read More"
     btn_class: "btn--primary"